van007/Prompt2Powerpoint/README.md

 - **Smart Context Understanding**: Upload PDF/text files for context-aware presentations
 - **Real Stock Images**: Optional integration with Pexels API for professional imagery
 - **Theme System**: 6 professionally designed themes including a fully customizable option
+- **Custom Logo Support**: Add your company/personal logo to all slides with flexible positioning
 - **Interactive Editing**: Add custom slides at any position post-generation
 - **Real-time Preview**: See your presentation as it's being created
 - **Instant Download**: Export as standard PPTX files compatible with PowerPoint